• Skip to main content

 Cake pops make it easy to serve a little bite of delicious cake in a portable and easy to eat fashion.
 Whether you are planning a bake sale, birthday party, or baby shower, cake pops make the perfect treat.
 They are cute, sweet and….not always easy to make from scratch, especially if you’re a beginner!
 Making them can be a little labor-intensive, but there's an easier way.

-In the following recipe, we’ll teach you how to make cake pops with a cake pop maker.
+In the following recipe, I'll teach you how to make cake pops with a cake pop maker.

 Glazed cake pop on a serving dish, closeup.